60+ Traditional Greek Foods to Try (IMMEDIATELY)

 PHOTO: AS FOODSTUDIO/SHUTTERSTOCK

-I really love yummy bakes, and this Greek soutzoukakia sounds amazing!
+I really love yummy bakes, and this traditional Greek recipe, Soutzoukakia, sounds amazing!

 Also, this dish is common in other countries such as Turkey, but that makes complete sense since Turkey and Greece are practically neighbors. 🤷♀️